issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 <img width="967" alt="image" src="https://github.com/user-attachments/assets/516cd433-cb72-4b61-bfd2-a3650c1411df">

-In the configuration window, choose Vertex AI remote models, remote functions, and BigLake (Cloud Resource).
+<br/>In the configuration window, choose Vertex AI remote models, remote functions, and BigLake (Cloud Resource).
 Enter a connection ID and select the location, ensuring it matches the location of your BigQuery dataset.
 Finally, click on the Create Connection button.